bartaxyz/gomoodboard-api/README.md

 ## Usage

-### Get Board
+### .getBoard(boardId: String): Promise

-To get a board in a structured format, use the `getBoard` method.
-You can get the board ID from the board url.
+Get a board in a structured format.
+You can get the board ID from the gomoodboard board url.

-`.getBoard(boardId: String): Promise`

 ```js
 const GomoodboardApi = require('gomoodboard-api');